Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 Features and improvements made available with Kinemation include:

+-   F and Shift + F for runtime entities (and closed subscenes) support
 -   LOD Crossfade support
--   LOD1 Append which allows packing a LOD0 and LOD1 into a single entity with crossfade for extreme performance
+-   LOD Pack which allows packing up to 3 LOD levels (the last level can be an empty fade-out) into a single entity with crossfade for even better performance than LOD Group
+-   Unique Meshes (easy runtime-generated meshes)
 -   Exposed skeletons which automatically deform meshes based on bone entity transforms
 -   Optimized skeletons which keep bones in buffers for fast manipulation